BLCM/modding-web/_pages/community.md

   definitely stop by there if you're interested in getting in to that scene.

-- [Borderlands Mods Support](https://discord.gg/bXeqV8Ef9R) is a newer server with some BL1 mod support, though the BL1 areas might be a little less populated than BL2/TPS/BL3.
+- [Borderlands Mods Support](https://discord.gg/bXeqV8Ef9R) is a newer server started in November 2021.
+The BL1 areas might be a little less populated than BL2/TPS/BL3, but it's growing.

 ## Borderlands 2/TPS/AoDK